JorgeStolfi/JSLIBS/libgmap/README.md

-# Last edited on 2015-12-01 14:35:24 by stolfilocal
+# Last edited on 2021-04-12 17:50:00 by jstolfi

-Library for representation and manipulation of N-d maps, represented internally by the gems of their barycentric subdivisions.
+Library for representation and manipulation of n-dimensional maps (complexes of topological polytopes), represented internally by the gems of their barycentric subdivisions.